2D + 3D Capture Strategy

 How to decide whether or not to use the projector as the light for 2D capture.

-Check out Optimizing Color Image for more information on that topic.
+Check out Optimizing Color Image for more information on this topic.

 2D data before 3D data